bevinh/rails_starter/README.md

 I will be adding additional options in the future for colors, other libraries such as devise, and mailer configuration and potentailly more detailed templates.

+#

+For everything but the MONGOID installs

 ## S3

-I have included a .env file and Dotenv to configure s3.
+If you are using activestorage (included with the MySQL and Postgresql database options) I have included a .env file and Dotenv to configure s3.
 Use your own credentials to make the s3 storage work.

 ## User and Role Model